 - I renewed my subscription.
 Do I have to reinstall the program or use any other installer to activate it?

-- How can I extend my license key to backup mailboxes for additional users or back up more data?
+- How can I upgrade my license key for more users?

 - My yearly subscription has expired.
-Is it possible to renew it for fewer mailboxes or less data than in my previous order?
+Is it possible to renew it for fewer users than in my previous order?